Transgenic and Knockout Core

 Success rates for transgenic and gene-targeting services are high — more than 90 percent.

-The core also injects commercially available gene trap embryonic stem cell clones into blastocysts and Reed cells with resulting chimeras to establish germline transmission.
+The core also injects commercially available gene trap embryonic stem cell clones into blastocysts and breed resulting chimeras to establish germline transmission.